 Part 1 ~ Theory Test (you can make as many attempts as needed to pass)

 - The examination consists of 100 multiple choice questions.
 These questions are banded into four sections and you must score 80% in each band and achieve an overall mark of 85% to pass.

 - Candidates have to achieve a pass mark of 57 out of 75 in this test, as well as the 85% overall mark required for the multiple choice question section.
 The test comprises of a selection of film clips, showing real road scenes and potential hazards.
 Each candidate is tested on 14 film clips, chosen at random from a selection of 200.
 You will be assessed on how soon you assess the hazard.

 - The test is computer based and takes place in all theory test centres and the test result is issued at the end of the test.
 The waiting list is usually about 2 weeks.
-The nearest theory test centre is in Colchester, a full list of the theory test centres are available in this A-Z list.
+The nearest theory test centre is in Colchester, other theory test centre locations are available on the gov.uk website.